deuse-sprl/djangomodel2dart/README.rst

     optional arguments:
-      -h, --help       show this help message and exit -c, --camelcase  Transforms the names to CamelCase when snake_case (default: False)
+      -h, --help       show this help message and exit -f, --file       Creates a dart file with the transformed model (default: False) -c, --camelcase  Transforms the names to CamelCase when snake_case (default: False)

 To start using DjangoModel2Dart simply run :code:`python3 djangomodel2dart -c YourDesiredDartClassName` from